 This method works very well for sidehilling in deep powder, where you would not be able to take the hill straight on.
 By working the throttle and your weight you can direct the sled in the uphill direction you wish to go.
 In this case, the skies will be doing very little steering.
 Most of your turning will be with shifting your weight and working the throttle.
 This maneuver has another advantageous side effect.
 Say, for example you have to cross an open face, say around a 30* angle or less.
 By leaning into the hill and gunning the throttle to spin the track you also grind away a "path" that's fairly level for the less experienced companion's to follow in the tracks.
 In an extreme case (or with pulling a trailer) several passes will flatten out this new path, along with several people shoveling out the high points.
 This new path can be almost as tame as the trails (in the lower elevations), you can cross this path safely, even with trail type sleds or pulling a pup trailer with equipment in it.

 When the uphill is on your right side you can easily reach the throttle flipper on the right handlebar.
 When the uphill is on your left, it is much harder to reach across to the throttle, but it can be done.
 In this situation it's much easier to have a dual throttle (after market) "lefty" kit installed.
 That way you have easy access to the throttle from either side.
 The right side coupling is shown in the right picture.
 The left side will have either another paddle or a bicycle type "brake" handle coupled to the main throttle on the right side.
 Remember you still only have one real handle, (for the real brake) which is usually on your left.
-There have been some issues with recreation riders grabbing the wrong lever on the left side.
+There have been some issues with recreation riders grabbing the wrong lever on the left side especially, during loading at the end of the day.
 Let your imagination run with this one!